Kshmr

-Niles Hollowell-Dhar (born October 6, 1988), known professionally as Kshmr (pronounced "Kashmir" and stylized in all caps), is an American musician, songwriter, DJ, record producer, former rapper, and singer.
+Niles Hollowell-Dhar (born October 6, 1988), known professionally as Kshmr (pronounced "Kashmir" and stylized in all caps), is an American musician, DJ, songwriter, record producer, former rapper, and singer who came to prominence as a member of the production team the Cataracs under the stage name Cyrano.
 He was ranked 23rd on DJ Mag's 2015 Top 100 DJs poll and was awarded highest new entry for the year.
 In the same poll he elevated to 12th in 2016 and 2017, and again in 2020.
 He was ranked 11th in the same poll in 2021; and in 2022 in same poll he ranked 12.
 In July 2017, he launched Dharma Worldwide, a sublabel of Spinnin' Records.
 Kshmr performed live at many music festivals like Coachella, Tomorrowland, EDC, Ultra and Sunburn.

 Early life

 Hollowell-Dhar was born in Berkeley, California.
-His father is a Kashmiri Hindu who emigrated from India, while his mother is American.
-He got his stage name from the Indian state of Jammu and Kashmir, where his paternal side hails from.
-His singles "Jammu" and "Kashmir" also derive their names from the former state.
+His father is a Kashmiri Pandit who emigrated from India, while his mother is American.
+He got his stage name from Jammu and Kashmir, where his paternal side hails from.
+His singles "Jammu" and "Kashmir" also derive their names from the state.